WhichBrowser/Parser-JavaScript/README.md

-### This is a porting to JavaScript of the original [WhichBrowser/Parser](https://github.com/WhichBrowser/Parser) written in PHP
+### This is a porting to JavaScript for Node.js of the original [WhichBrowser/Parser](https://github.com/WhichBrowser/Parser) written in PHP

 ---